ROCm/rocprofiler-compute/README.md

 Users may checkout `amd-staging` to preview upcoming features.

+## Testing

+To quickly get the environment for building and testing in a bash shell, you can run `docker compose run app`

 ## How to Cite

 This software can be cited using a Zenodo